How To Treat Blisters On Feet... Properly

 Now you're ready to reduce pressure and friction levels

-Once you've got the basics of blister treatment down, you're ready to start fixing the pressure and high friction levels that will help your blister hurt less and heal faste.
-Here are those links again from Fail no. 6:
+Once you've got the basics of blister treatment down, you're ready to start fixing the pressure and high friction levels that will help your blister hurt less and heal faster.
+Here's what you need to know:

 Fail 1) Not treating the blister at all and just putting your shoes back on